SketchingDev/Secure-Me-Spring/README.md

 Testing the state of the vulnerabilities is achieved by running the [Selenium][selenium] based system-tests.

+## Website

+The website will be a ship owner catalogue that allows owners to register ships.
+Functionality will be:

+* Login
+* Search for ships and their owners
+* Add ship and register yourself as the owner

 ## Vulnerabilities

 * Cross-site scripting (XSS)